 Step 5: Remove from heat and keep aside to cool.
 Once cool, grind to a smooth paste.

-Note: The moisture of the tamarind and onions will be enough to grind.
-If required, add 2-3 teaspoons of water.
+The moisture from the tamarind and onions should suffice for grinding.
+If necessary, add 2-3 teaspoons of water.

 Storage instructions

-One of the best parts about this recipe is that it stays fresh for up to 2 weeks.
-So go ahead and make a big batch!
+One of the best aspects of this simple onion chutney recipe is that it can stay fresh for up to 1 week.
+So go ahead and make a few jars of it, if you like!

-As I mentioned earlier, this chutney is so versatile!
-Here are some ways you can enjoy this deliciousness:
+As I may have mentioned earlier, this chutney is incredibly versatile!
+Here are some ways you can savor this deliciousness:

-Quick sandwich recipe: This one is a family favorite: Spread onion chutney on one slice of bread and arrange thinly sliced cucumbers on the slice.
+Easy onion chutney sandwich recipe: This one is a family favorite: spread onion chutney on one slice of bread and arrange thinly sliced cucumbers (or any other vegetable, such as tomato), and scallions on the chutney.
 Spread butter or any plant-based spread of your choice on the other slice.
-Voila!

 Frequently Asked Questions

 Onion chutney is a popular Indian condiment that is made with red onions.
-The spices used vary from region to region: some use ginger, garlic, bay leaves, mustard seeds, and chilies to enhance the flavors of the chutney.
+The spices used vary from region to region: some use ginger, garlic, bay leaves, mustard seeds, and chilies to enhance the flavors.
 Herbs such as cilantro and curry leaves are added for fragrance.
+Ingredients such as red wine vinegar, soy sauce, and balsamic vinegar are usually not used.

 Onion chutney tastes good as a dip with cucumber and carrot sticks.
 It can be a perfect accompaniment to your cheese board.
 It can also be a spread for your sandwich or wrap.

-Stored in a clean glass bottle, onion chutney will last for up to 2 weeks in the fridge.
+This onion chutney recipe is made with all-natural ingredients.
+Stored in a clean glass bottle, it will last for up to 1 week in the fridge.

 📖 Recipe